 Overall employment in computer and information technology occupations is projected to grow 15 percent over the next ten years, much faster than the average for all occupations; this increase is expected to result in about 682,800 new jobs over the decade.
 In addition to new jobs from growth, opportunities arise from the need to replace workers who leave their occupations permanently.
 About 418,500 openings each year, on average, are projected to come from growth and replacement needs.

-The median annual wage for computer and information technology occupations was $79,390 in May 2014, which was higher than the median annual wage for all occupations of $35,540.
+The median annual wage for computer and information technology occupations is $97,430, which is higher than the median annual wage for all occupations of $45,760.